apple and text book illustration

 Illustration of a music school building

-No matter how much you read and study, most of your skill comes from applying your knowledge to students.
-There is no substitute for this experience.
+No matter how much you read and study various techniques, you develop your skills when you actively apply your knowledge to guide and educate learners.
+There is no course that can substitute for this experience.

 At first, you can practice with family and friends - even if they don't sing.
 However, unless you reach the very highest teaching levels, a large portion of your student base will be beginners, and beginners can teach you a lot!

-You will experience a wide variety of vocal issues and learning styles, and trial and error will be part of your learning, so it's best to gain experience with non-paying, friendly clients.
+You will experience a wide variety of vocal issues and learning approaches, and trial and error will be part of your learning, so it's best to gain experience with non-paying, friendly clients.

-Once you feel comfortable with teaching people you know, it's time to take on the paying public.
+Once you feel comfortable with coaching people you know, it's time to take on the paying public.

 Working for an established music school is a great way to gain experience quickly.
 In addition, they will be able to fill your schedule with students quickly, so you don't have to take on the burden of running your own vocal studio business.